-For example, we have designed a kit for the water projects (pump, reservoir, solar panels ...), with the necessary documentation, an installation plan and a maintenance manual.
+For example, we have designed a kit for the water projects (pump, reservoir, solar panels ...).
 Installations run more smoothly and accurately and can be adjusted and improved more easily.
-Because we regularly ship containers to The Gambia with our water supply installations, we use the remaining space in the containers to send medical, school and other materials.
+We ship regularly containers to The Gambia with materials for water supply installations and medical, school and other materials.
 Everything is stored in the Gammol house in Sanyang, from where it is distributed by our employees on site.

 The contacts that Gammol builds up with local authorities through the water projects are also used in the further development of the medical and educational projects at those locations.

 To ensure the continuity of our operations, it is necessary that we have sufficient resources each year to be able to sustainably support the projects.

 That is why long-term partnerships with our sponsors is very important.
 These relationships are based on trust and openness.
 Regular feedback on current projects and planning for the future.